initgrep-com/initgrep.blog/_drafts/angular/state-management-in-angualar-using-ngrx.md

 ng serve
 ```

 **To begin with**, let us have a look at an example file structure.
-A file structure like this would be helpful to split up each feature of `NgRx `state management in your app.
+A structure like this would be helpful to split up each feature of `NgRx `state management in your app.
 I usually replicate the same structure in each feature module.

 ```bash